Azure Data Explorer data ingestion overview

 Queued vs. streaming ingestion

 Queued ingestion does data batching and is optimized for high ingestion throughput.
 This method is the preferred and most performant type of ingestion.
 Data is batched according to ingestion properties.
 Small batches of data are then merged, and optimized for fast query results.
 By default, the maximum batching value is 5 minutes, 1000 items, or a total size of 1 GB.
-The data size limit for a batch ingestion command is 6 GB.
+The data size limit for a queued ingestion command is 6 GB.
 To learn more, see the ingestion batching policy.

 Streaming ingestion is ongoing data ingestion from a streaming source.
 Streaming ingestion allows near real-time latency for small sets of data per table.
 Data is initially ingested to row store, then moved to column store extents.
 Streaming ingestion can be done using an Azure Data Explorer client library or one of the supported data pipelines.
 To learn more, see Configure streaming ingestion.